semver/semver/semver.md

 However it is done, it should be precise and comprehensive.

-1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are integers.
+1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically by increments of one.
-For
-instance: 1.9.0 -> 1.10.0 -> 1.11.0.
+For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

 1. When a major version number is incremented, the minor version and patch version MUST be reset to zero.
 When a minor version number is incremented, the